 |Fine, thanks!||Lav, shnorhakalutyun!||Lav, merci!|

 It is obvious that it is a rather long phrase.
-Sometimes pronouncing the whole word may be difficult or not proper to the situation.
+Sometimes, pronouncing the whole word may be difficult or not proper to the situation.
 Armenians found a peculiar solution to it.
-Very often they replace Armenian word shnorhakalutyun with French word merci.
+Very often they replace Armenian word shnorhakalutyun with the French word “merci”.

 This word is one of the most frequently used words in Armenian.
-So, if you have some difficulties in pronouncing the word thank you in Armenian, you can easily use merci.
-Moreover, that will sound more soft and friendly.
+So, if you have some difficulties in pronouncing the word “thank you” in Armenian, you can easily use “merci”.
+Moreover, it will sound more soft and friendly.

-Armenians are known for their developed and unique bargain culture and those who master that culture will definitely have successful shopping.
+Armenians are known for their developed and unique bargain culture and those who master that culture will definitely have a successful shopping trip.

-Everything seems clear.
-However, never forget about deeply rooted Armenian tendency: that is, the first price they declare may often not coincide with the real price.
-This, of course doesn’t refer to supermarkets and stores, where the price is fixed.
+But do not forget about the deeply rooted Armenian tendency: that is, the first price they say may not often coincide with the real price.
+This, of course, doesn’t refer to supermarkets and stores, where the price is fixed.

 Love words are the most favorite ones among Armenians.
 Armenians belong to those nations that are very friendly.
 They use love words very frequently.
 They can be easily devoted even to a complete stranger and call them with those friendly and warm love words.

-Jan belongs to those Armenian phrases, that is typical only to Armenians.
+Jan belongs to those Armenian phrases that are typical only to Armenians.
 It’s really difficult to find any corresponding word in other languages.
-Jan is a unique word which expresses tenderness and love towards a person whom it is addressed.
+Jan is a unique word which expresses tenderness and love towards a person to whom it is addressed.
 It shows a person’s friendly attitude and willingness of good relations.

-Armenians use this peculiar particle very often.
+Armenians use this very often.
 This makes conversations more enjoyable.
 Use jan as much as you can, Armenians will definitely appreciate it!

 Tsavt Tanem (Ցավդ Տանեմ)

-The translation of this phrase will be somehow strange.
+The translation of this phrase is strange.
 There is no a rational translation for it.
 It approximately means “let me take your pain”.
-The phrase tsavt tanem also belongs to those love words which cannot be found in any other language.
+The phrase “tsavt tanem” also belongs to those love words which cannot be found in any other language.

-The phrase contains a huge emotional coloring in it.
+The phrase contains a huge emotional coloring.
 Armenians are usually not generous with this phrase.
 They address it to those who are really very important to them.
 Though the translation of the phrase may seem a bit weird, it is very positive and widely accepted phrase among Armenians.

-Finally!
-All nations cannot get on without this phrase.
+Finally, the phrase used to declare love!
 “Sirum em qez” means “I love you” in Armenian.
-There is not much to talk about his phrase.
-Everything is clear.
-Everyone is waiting for this phrase with a great heart beating in spite of nationality.
+There is not much to talk about his phrase, everything is clear.

 There are some Armenian phrases that you shouldn’t try to translate.
-They won’t make any sense, even more, your pointless efforts of translating them will make you laugh hard.
-These kinds of Armenian phrases are mainly used in informal communication, that’s why you will listen to them in every step while being in Armenia.
+They won’t make any sense.
+Moreover, your pointless efforts of translating them will make you laugh hard.
+These kinds of Armenian phrases are mainly used in informal communication.

 Funny Armenian phrases #1: Sirt chunem (Սիրտ չունեմ)